nuxeo/nuxeo-drive/docs/configuration.md

 #### `chunk-size`

 Size of the chunks in MiB.
-Has to be above 0 and lower or equal to 20.
+Has to be above 0 and lower or equal to 5120 (5 GiB).

 - Default value (int): `20`
 - Version added: 4.1.2
+- Version changed: 4.4.6, bumped the upper limit from `20` to `5120`

 * * *